Do I need a mortgage broker? What they do, costs, and when to use one

 Do I need a mortgage broker?

-A mortgage broker, or adviser, is a qualified professional who specialises in finding the most suitable mortgage for you.
-They can save you time by telling you which lenders are likely to accept you and how to improve your application, and can speed up the process by dealing with some of the paperwork.
+A mortgage broker is a qualified professional who specialises in finding the most suitable mortgage for you.
+They can save you time by telling you which lenders are likely to accept you and how to improve your application, and can speed up the process by dealing with the paperwork.

-However, not all mortgage brokers are the same.
-Some mortgage brokers will only recommend mortgages from a select ‘panel’ of lenders while others will offer mortgages from a much wider range.
-For example, mortgage brokers L&C work with over 95 lenders.
+But not all mortgage brokers are the same: Some mortgage brokers only recommend mortgages from a select ‘panel’ of lenders while others offer mortgages from a much wider range.
+For example, mortgage brokers L&C work with over 90 lenders.

-If the mortgage broker you use only has access to a limited number of lenders, you may not get access to the best mortgage rates.
-This means you could end up paying more for your mortgage each month than you need to.
+If your mortgage broker only has access to a limited number of lenders, you may not get access to the best mortgage rates – this means your mortgage could cost you more than it needs to.

 Mortgage Finder